GSK and Save the Children

 Developing child-friendly medicines to reduce child mortality and newborn deaths.

-Through our partnership, GSK and Save the Children are working together to accelerate the availability of lifesaving medicines designed especially for children.
+Innovation is at the heart of the GSK and Save the Children partnership as demonstrated by the commitment to the research and development of medicines to help save the lives of mothers and babies in developing countries.
 Save the Children is involved in helping GSK research and develop medicines for children under age 5 and is helping to identify ways to ensure the widest possible access to medicines in the developing world.
 GSK’s expertise combined with Save the Children's child-health expertise and on-the-ground experience is providing children with basic health care, even in the most remote and marginalized communities.

 Products include the antiseptic chlorhexidine – commonly used in mouthwash – which has been reformulated into a gel for cleansing the umbilical cord stumps of newborn babies to prevent serious infection, a major cause of newborn death in poor countries.

 Save the Children also benefits from PULSE, GSK’s skills-based volunteering program, through which GSK gives their greatest resource – people – to contribute real and lasting value to their partners and the communities they serve.
-Over 61 GSK employees have worked with Save the Children since 2013 in locations such as Peru, the Philippines, Kenya, Columbia and the U.S. One of GSK’s molecular virologists worked in Save the Children’s testing lab in Sierra Leone at the height of the Ebola crisis.
+Over 100 GSK employees have worked with Save the Children since 2013 in locations such as Peru, the Philippines, Kenya, Columbia and the U.S.

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add firstname.lastname@example.org to your contact list.